Configuration

 "debug" | Info + input/output args (truncated) |

-logLevel: "debug" // log everything including input/outputDeveloper console.* calls are also filtered by this level — console.debug() is suppressed at "info", and console.log()/console.info() are suppressed at "error". console.error and console.warn always pass through.
+.setup({ logLevel: "debug" }) // log everything including input/outputDeveloper console.* calls are also filtered by this level — console.debug() is suppressed at "info", and console.log()/console.info() are suppressed at "error". console.error and console.warn always pass through.